A crucial developmental milestone that often gets overlooked…

 With you at their side and engaging with the other children, they may feel confident enough to take part later.

-If you are overly concerned about how your child is interacting with others then you should consult your paediatrician who, if they think it is necessary, may refer you to a counsellor or play specialist.
+If you are overly concerned about how your child is interacting with others then you should consult your paediatrician who, if they think it is necessary, may refer you to a counsellor, child development specialist or play specialist.

 Laura Williams "This is a life saver!
 I'm so glad I downloaded your bedtime & nap cheat sheet.
 My little one actually asked me to put him to bed last night!
 Unbelievable!
 Thank you so much!"